How to Release or Stop an IRS Bank Account Levy

 To prove the bank account levy affects your health and well-being or limits your ability to put a roof over your head, you need to provide the agency with detailed financial information.
 If the IRS approves your hardship application, your account gets labeled as a CNC or uncollectible.
 It is only a temporary resolution.
 The IRS reviews this CNC status every two years and uses your tax returns to assess your ability to pay.

 If you believe you are a victim of tax-related identity theft, then the IRS is willing to help.
 In many cases, you will need to set up another resolution with the IRS as this process can take time.
 You will also need to fill out IRS Form 14039 (Identity Theft Affidavit) and mail it to the IRS.
 It is always a good idea to have a tax firm or professional help you with tax-related identity theft.
-The fees usually far outweigh the cost of having tax amount remain, especially if you are not responsible.
+The fees usually far outweigh the cost of having the tax amount remain, especially if you are not responsible.

-Get Help From a Tax Professional
+Get Help from a Tax Professional

-Even if you set up an installment agreement or qualify for an offer-in-compromise, it’s too late once the IRS has taken the funds.
-To get through this situation, you should reach out to a tax professional that has experience in resolving IRS bank levies by visiting the link or start your search below.
+Even if you set up an installment agreement or qualify for an offer-in-compromise, it’s often too late once the IRS has taken the funds.
+To get through this situation, you should reach out to a tax professional that has experience in resolving IRS bank levies by visiting the link or beginning your search below.